OmenMon/omenmon.github.io/gui.md

 This setting controls whether the application responds to the _Omen_ key.
 It is equivalent to enabling the `Key` [task](/cli#task), that is running `-Task Key=On` from the command line.

 The application's response to the _Omen_ key can be further controlled with the [KeyCustomAction](/config#key) and [KeyToggleFanProgram](/config#keytogglefanprogram) configuration settings.
-Briefly, subsequent key presses can either toggle the main window or fan program or the key can be used to launch another application with arbitrary arguments.
+Briefly, subsequent key presses can either toggle the main window, first bring up the main window and then toggle the fan program, or the key can be used to launch another application with arbitrary arguments.

 Note that to fully take advantage of this setting, the configuration file has to be edited manually.